DaanV2/DaanV2.UUID.Net/README.md

   - [Performance](#performance)

 ### Implicit Casting
-This API contains pre-made casting methods that convert UUID to strings, guids, char arrays or vice versa.
+This API contains pre-made casting methods that convert UUID to strings, GUIDs, char arrays or vice versa.

 ## Usage Example
 Below are two examples of generating UUIDs and usage